-Day One – The Keppel Group of Islands – onboard Keppeluna from Rosslyn Bay
+Day one: The Keppel Group of Islands

-This guy lives and breathes fishing, secret spots, tactics and techniques are second nature to him so the fishing journos lapped up his every word.
-He likes to lay into me though.
-I do confess I wasn’t the most successful fisherman back in 2009 so I had a point to prove…just don’t loose one Ben!
+This guy lives and breathes fishing – secret spots, tactics and techniques are second nature to him – so the fishing journos lapped up his every word.
+He likes to lay into me though… I confess I wasn’t the most successful fisherman back in 2009 so I had a point to prove – just don’t lose one Ben!

-Everything we’re doing here is keeping to my philosophy though.
-All the fish go right back where they came from.
-Catch and release
+Everything we’re doing here is keeping to my philosophy though – all the fish go right back where they came from.
+Catch and release.

-My turn comes around quickly enough, we’re into GT Number Four when the rod is passed to me.
+My turn comes around quickly enough, we’re into GT no. 4 when the rod is passed to me.
 It’s now or never to prove myself as a fisherman!
-I wind and fight, haul and reel, really put my back into it until finally “I see colour” (check here for a definition) and my opponent gives in.
+I wind and fight, haul and reel, really put my back into it until finally I see a flash of silver and my opponent gives in.
 One huge fish is landed, photographed and released back to where it came from.

-As we’re trolling five lines from the stern of the boat one reel suddenly sings out, stripping line at a rate of knots – this is game on.
-I grab the rod, have the gimble strapped to me, and lean back ready to fight.
+As we’re trolling five lines from the stern of the boat, one reel suddenly sings out, stripping line at a rate of knots.
+This is game on.
+I grab the rod, strap the gimble tighter, and lean back ready to fight.

 I’ve learnt SO much in the last few days about all manner of things fishing-shaped.
-How the dams are stocked, how to report back on a bad day’s fishing, how to decipher fishing talk and how to establish myself in a very exclusive club – that of the Australian Fisherman.
+How the dams are stocked, how to report back on a bad day’s fishing, how to decipher fishing talk and how to establish myself in a very exclusive club – that of the Australian Angler.

-Personally I’d much rather don some SCUBA gear and head underwater to blow bubbles and watch these fish up close for a real eye-to-eye encounter, but I can understand the thrill of fishing… especially for these Big Boys.
+Personally, I’d much rather don some scuba gear and head underwater to blow bubbles and watch these fish up close for a real eye-to-eye encounter, but I can understand the thrill of fishing… especially for these Big Boys.